TheChuckMo/moose/docs/connect/appconnect.md

 # Connect Object

-- Connect Object will always return a JSON
+- Connect Object will always return the response object with JSON

 ## Create connect